Integer Lattice Gas with a sampling collision operator for the fluctuating Navier-Stokes Equation: The Boltzmann Limit and its Uniqueness

-For our algorithm to have a unique Boltzmann limit, we must be able to derive an expression for $\Omega_i$ that depends only on the local $f_i$-values.
-For the Boolean lattice gas this is always possible if the $n_i$ are independently distributed, as the $f_i$-values then fully define the $n_i$ distribution~\cite{frisch1987lattice, Broadwell2007Shock}.
-When velocity states are allowed to have more than a single particle occupying them, the $f_i$-values no longer fully define the $n_i$ distribution, even for uncorrelated particle distributions.
+Now for the Boolean lattice gas knowing $f_i$ is sufficient to know the one particle distribution function, which is simply given by $P(n_i\equiv 1,x,t)=f_i$ and $P(n_i\equiv 0,x,t)=1-f_i(x,t)$~\cite{frisch1987lattice, Broadwell2007Shock}.
+When velocity states are allowed to have more than a single particle occupying them, the $f_i$ values no longer fully define the $n_i$ distribution, even for uncorrelated particle distributions, and we will consider the effect of this freedom below.